-Chris’ coworker and “friend” was suspended from work.
+Chris' coworker and "friend" was suspended from work.
 Rumors went around the block regarding what he may have done, resulting in the suspension.
-Chris decided to pay him a visit.
-He felt some sort of loyalty to offer him some pieces of advice moving forward.
+Chris decided to visit him.
+He felt some loyalty to offer him some pieces of advice moving forward.

 The visit turned out to be one of the most humiliating Chris ever had.
 He had come with a prejudgment about what his friend had done wrong and how he must change his attitude.
-He rehearsed all the gossip, the hearsay from rumor mongers who seem to know everything about everyone else.
+He rehearsed all the gossip from rumor mongers who seem to know everything about everyone else.

 Chris' friend was eerily quiet while he went on with his prejudgment of the situation.
 In the end, he asked Chris, "Have you heard my side of the story?"

-How do we take these in?
-The biblical scholar of the 4th century, Saint Jerome, suggests it doesn’t mean we desist from all forms of judgement.
-Rather, it means we avoid getting into judgement of things that do not concern us.
+How do we take these?
+The biblical scholar of the 4th century, Saint Jerome, suggests it doesn't mean we desist from all forms of judgment.
+Instead, it means we avoid getting into the judgment of things that do not concern us.
 Similarly, according to him, it means in cases we have to judge, we must always be guided by the desire first to exonerate than to condemn.

 It means that for the believer, our first desire is to find reasons to excuse people.
 We come from the background of charity and love.
-As St. Paul says, love is kind, patient, bears all things (1 Cor 13:4-7), and seeks ways to excuse people.
+As Saint Paul says, love is kind, patient, bears all things (1 Cor 13:4-7), and seeks to excuse people.

 How often we jump into things and get tangled with affairs that have no relevance to us and our growth.
 We seek stories or like to watch the news or news stories that are so judgmental and polarizing.
 We get stressed.
 We chew more than we can swallow.
-Like collectors, we amass a litany of problems in our head and they weigh us down.
+Like collectors, we amass a litany of problems in our head, and they weigh us down.
 When, in the first place, we do not need any of those concerns.
 Many times, they are garbage.
 Toss them.

-When people are obsessed about something, they often see that all around them.
+When people are obsessed with something, they often see that all around them.
 It becomes a cloud to their judgment.
 Things are judged from that perspective.
-Our judgements are perspectival.
+Our judgments are perspectival.
 Only God has the entire picture.
-Hence, we leave ultimate judgement to God.
+Hence, we leave the ultimate judgment to God.

-Lord, give me grace to avoid hasty judgements and conclusions.
+Lord, give me the grace to avoid hasty judgments and conclusions.
 Amen.

 God love you.
 God bless you.